AlyAsad/ext2-Recovery/README.md

-# ext2 Corruption Recovery
+# EXT2 Corruption Recovery

-An ext2 filesystem corruption recovery program.
+A corruption recovery program for the ext2 filesystem.